 She said she wanted it near her family that is great the family might have a church they go to.
 So maybe you can do it at the church or at her parents house.
 Hubby and I had a great wedding and it didn't cost like a lot of money.
 Just sit down and think what is most important to both of you.

 She needs to be with her family find no problem and family with probably help out and TN is a nice place to visit and if you see AJ or Alan Jackson you tell him diet vanilla loves his songs and TN have a cute honeymoon visiting cute towns and maybe eating one of Elvis's fried peanut butter sandwiches.
-So just don't worry about the small stuff and love your soon to be wife and things will all work out.
-Above all good luck.

 In lieu of gifts ask family members to provide something for the wedding.